AlqattanDev/dotfiles/README.md

 ## 🔄 Updating Configurations

-Since all configurations are symlinked to this repository:
+Since all configurations are symlinked to this repository and we use **Jujutsu (jj)** for version control:

 1. **Edit files directly** in the `~/dotfiles/` directory
 2. **Changes are reflected immediately** in your system